Today I’m sharing the perfect 2 day Dublin itinerary.

 On our way to Waterford, we stopped in Kilkenny which was really memorable and special.
 This medieval town is just a 90 minute drive from Dublin.
 Grab a bite at the Fig Tree and head over to Kilkenny Castle.
 On your way out of town, check out the Dunmore Cave.

-Thanks for checking out our Dublin guide!
+Thanks for checking out our Dublin itinerary!
 Looking for more Ireland content?
 Click here.

 And here’s the full list of posts from this trip if you’re looking for some itinerary inspiration.